Mr-Hassaan-Tariq/AiKahaani/README.md

 ## Included dependencies

-The general rule when it comes to dependencies is to have minimum of third party applications or plugins to avoid future problems updating the project and keep the maintenance of applications is minimal.
+The general rule when it comes to dependencies is to have minimum of third party applications or plugins to avoid future problems updating the project and keep the maintenance of applications minimal.

 ### Backend dependencies